abrudz/aplcart/README.md

 The Windows Dyalog IDE allows using an online search when <kbd>F1</kbd> is pressed with the cursor on an unknown word:

-- Options ▸ Configure ▸ Help/DMX ▸ Use online help for non-Dyalog topics ▸ URL: `https://aplcart.info/?q=%s`
+- Options ▸ Configure ▸ Help/DMX ▸ Use online help for non-Dyalog topics ▸ URL: `https://aplcart.info?q=%s`

 ### Dyalog RIDE

 RIDE allows adding a website to its menu bar:

-- Edit ▸ Preferences ▸ Menu, then below `&Help` insert <code>&APLcart =https://aplcart.info</code>
+- Edit ▸ Preferences ▸ Menu, then below &Help` line, insert a line containing <code>&APLcart =https://aplcart.info</code>

 You can now press <kbd>Alt</kbd>-<kbd>Alt</kbd>,<kbd>a</kbd> to launch APLcart.